LukePhairatt/DRLND-p2-continuous-control/Report.md

 ```

 ### Future Improvements
 In this project, the basic DDPG is used.
-For further improvement in order to learning faster and to achieve a better scores.
+For further improvement in order to learn faster and to achieve a better scores with smoother update.
 We could implement
-1. Batch normalisation to reduce a major variation in states that may cause a big weight update.
+1. Batch normalisation to reduce a major variation in states that may cause a big weight update and hence a jump in return scores/rewards
-2. Cooperate epsilon greed policy to improve exploration and exploitation dilemma in addition to adding noise to the actions alone.
+2. Cooperate epsilon greed policy with decay to improve exploration and exploitation in addition to adding noise to the actions.
 3. Prioritized Experience Replay to improve the efficiency of experience replay in DDPG method by replacing the original uniform experience replay with prioritized experience replay.